ryanho9453/defect_detect/README.md

 ﻿# Image Defect detection
-Image classification for defect detection, using Sparse Representation Classification[1] and other models
+Image classification for defect detection, using Sparse Representation Classification[1] and other models (Reference :  J. Wright, A. Yang, A. Ganesh, S. Sastry, and Y. Ma:
+Robust face recognition via sparse representation, PAMI (2009))

 # Overview

 Deal with defect detection problem with images of the product Using models :
-  -  SRC (Sparse Representation-based classification)
+  -  SRC (Sparse Representation-based classification)[1]
   - SVM
   -  Random Forest